 - 1 teaspoon vanilla extract

-Combine milk, sugar, and vanilla into a pot over medium-high heat.
+Combine all ingredients into a pot over medium-high heat.
 Bring to a boil, whisking constantly.
 (Make sure the pot is big enough so the milk won’t spill over the sides when it boils.)

 Turn heat down and simmer over very low heat for about two and a half to three hours.
 Check the mixture every once in a while to make sure it isn't scalding.